-- A limited number of NQF-endorsed PRO-PMs exist: At the time of the Roadmap's publication, only 31 PRO-PMs were actively endorsed by NQF.
-PRO-PMs make up less than 7 percent of all NQF-endorsed measures.
-Additionally, the gap between the number of NQF-endorsed PRO-PMs and the limited number currently used for accountability programs constrain CMS' ability to elevate the patient voice.
-As described in the Interim Report Recommendations section of this report, the Roadmap focuses on PRO-PMs that measure health-related quality of life (HRQoL), functional status, and symptoms and symptom burden, in part due to their small representation among the total number of PRO-PMs.
-While PRO-PMs are still an emerging field of measurement, different challenges contribute to their development, including resource limitations (e.g., finances, time, and staff) and a lack of clear guidance. - PRO-PMs can use data from one PROM or many different PROMs: While most NQF-endorsed PRO-PMs collect data from a single PROM, there can be benefits to developing performance measures that allow for the use of different PROMs to measure the quality concept of interest.
-Advantages and disadvantages to both approaches are discussed in the stage 2 task titled "Select PROMs for Inclusion in the PRO-PM."
+- NQF-endorsed PRO-PMs are currently limited in number: At the time of the Roadmap's publication, only 7 percent of all NQF-endorsed measures were PRO-PMs.2 The gap between the total number of NQF-endorsed measures, the number of NQF-endorsed PRO-PMs, and the number of PRO-PMs used in CMS accountability programs constrains CMS' ability to elevate the patient voice.
+Challenges in development, including resource limitations (e.g., finances, time, and staff) and a lack of clear guidance, contribute to this gap.7 - PRO-PMs can use data from one PROM or many different PROMs: While most NQF-endorsed PRO-PMs collect data from a single PROM, there can be benefits to using two or more different PROMs to measure the quality concept of interest.
+Advantages and disadvantages to both approaches are discussed in the stage 2 task titled "Select PROMs for Inclusion in the PRO-PM." - Digital PRO-PMs align with CMS' priorities of reduced burden and elevated patient voices: CMS' Meaningful Measures 2.0 acknowledges the importance of collecting and using patientreported data across digital systems, the transformation of measures to fully digital (i.e., allowing for data entry, storage, integration, calculation, and reporting to be conducted by EHRs and other health IT systems), and the reduction of measurement burden on clinicians and patients.3 These priorities can be addressed, in part, through the use of digital PRO-PMs, which are intended to collect data generated during the normal course of clinical care.10

-- Digital PRO-PMs align with CMS' priorities of reduced burden and elevated patient voices: CMS' Meaningful Measures 2.0 acknowledges the importance of collecting and using patientreported data across digital systems, the transformation of measures to fully digital (i.e., allowing for data entry, storage, integration, calculation, and reporting to be conducted by EHRs and other health IT systems), and the reduction of measurement burden on clinicians and patients.
-These priorities can be addressed, in part, through the use of digital PRO-PMs, which are intended to collect data generated during the normal course of clinical care. - Data collection methods are an important consideration in development of PRO-PMs: Stakeholders agree that modes of PROM administration and methods of data collection are important to consider when developing PRO-PMs.
-NQF's PRO Best Practices Report focused on the importance of using multiple modes to maximize patient participation and response.
-Patient-level factors may also impact PROMs.
+• Data collection methods are an important consideration in the development of PRO-PMs: Stakeholders agree that modes of PROM administration and methods of data collection are important to consider when developing PRO-PMs.
+NQF's PRO Best Practices Report focuses on the importance of using multiple modes to maximize patient participation and response.16 Patient-level factors may also impact PROM-collected data.